geotagx/geotagx-UNASIGN-sourcerer/README.md

 #Geotagx-UNASIGN-sourcerer
 Generates/Syncs a tasks.csv (compatible with Pybossa) from the UNASIGN data feeds
+and also pushes new unsees images to geotagx via geotagx-sourcerer-proxy

 #Usage
 ```bash